 spaces throughout Berkeley.

-foods for all Berkeley residents through support of farmer’s
+for all Berkeley residents through support of farmer’s markets,

-markets, community supported agriculture, produce stands and other
+community supported agriculture, produce stands and other farm to neighborhood

 2. Promote neighborhood-based food production, processing, warehousing,